 Yet another world than the intended was created.
 And then our brave knight went on doing the mistake to allow ISIS to grow strong.
 Not because Obama was evil, but because he wanted to oppose Iran and counter Russia’s and Iran’s converging plans to overthrow Israel, etc. Syria was the chessboard.
 Europe became the loser in this game, but in the long run I think it will be the US who lose influence.

 Russia could claim that the United States of America did nothing and even supplied ISIS with weapons.
 But they didn’t mention the fact that Russia together with Iran plotted to destroy Israel and whip up a massive refugee wave to Europe in order to weaken the to Russia and Iran antagonizing West European regimes.
 The destroying of Israel didn’t succeed, but the latter went way over expectations.

 Am I right to point out the relationship between Russia and Turkey first, and not bother about the other players interactions cause they have a predictable pattern in their actions?
-I was thinking that the Russian-Turkish relationship was the only truly volatile relationship that could go either way.
+I was thinking that the Russian-Turkish relationship was the only truly volatile relationship that could go either way at the time.
 But then again the US armed the ISIS terrorists so that they (hopefully) as good Sunni-Muslims would fight the Shia-Muslim Iranians.

 Can you come up with a better explanation for the supposedly arming of the ISIS by the US?
-Is the ISIS allowed to continue to exist so that they can pose a threat to the Iranian forces in Syria?
+Was ISIS allowed to continue to exist so that they can pose a threat to the Iranian forces in Syria?